 Israel has world’s highest number of doctors per capita, and a very modern healthcare system.
-No vaccinations are required to visit Israel.
+The Covid-19 vaccination is required to visit Israel.
 Most standard over-the-counter equivalent of North American drugs are available in Israel.
 You may bring your standard prescription drugs with you.
 If you need to bring syringes and vials of medicine – bring a letter from your doctor attesting to your needs.
 Travel insurance (including medical coverage) is recommended for all foreign travel.
 Travel Medical Insurance is REQUIRED to enter Israel.
 This could be covered in your medical policy or in any travel insurance policy you purchase.

 What to pack for an Israel trip?